 In Other Words: Liverpool Central Library Reopening

-Frank Cotterill-Boyce, Jeanette Winterson, Philippa Gregory, Jasper Fforde, and Patrick Ness were among the household names that took part in the city’s World Book Night celebrations, which took place at our beloved St George’s Hall.
+Frank Cotterill-Boyce, Jeanette Winterson, Philippa Gregory, Jasper Fforde and Patrick Ness were among the household names that took part in the ‘World Book Night’ get-together at St George’s Hall.

-Such endearing activities provided the perfect build-up to the reopening of Liverpool Central Library which took place on 17 May 2013.
-The library on William Brown Street, which first opened in 1860, was the result of 10 years of planning and a £50million refurbishment.
-As well as a whopping 4 million books, among the treasures on display are the original 1207 Charter signed by King John, which granted Liverpool city status; an extremely valuable copy The Birds of America, by naturalist and painter John James Audubon; and paintings of the 19th Century artist, Edward Lear.
+Such endearing activities provided the perfect build-up to the reopening of Liverpool Central Library, which took place on 17 May 2013 following 10 years of planning and a £50million refurbishment.
+The library on William Brown Street, which first opened in 1860, holds an impressive 4 million books and among its treasures on display is the original 1207 Charter signed by King John, which granted Liverpool city status, a priceless copy of ‘The Birds of America’ book by naturalist and painter John James Audubon and paintings of the 19th Century artist, Edward Lear.

 Battle of the Atlantic 70th Anniversary Commemoration

-Mersey River Festival and Music on the Waterfront 2013
+Mersey River Festival and Music on the Waterfront

-For the first time, the Mersey River Festival and Music on the Waterfront (including the Smooth Radio ‘Love Live Music’ event) were combined together, welcoming over 125,000 visitors from 7 to 9 June 2013.
+For the first time, the Mersey River Festival and Music on the Waterfront (including the Smooth Radio ‘Love Live Music’ event) were combined together, welcoming over 125,000 visitors from 7 June to 9 June.

-Aerobatic displays from Russian aircrafts, stunning live street theatre, wake boarders and a canoe polo tournament also took part during the three-day event, whilst a World Music Stage at the Pier Head played authentic African, Indian and Arabic music and dance for the visiting masses.
+Aerobatic displays from Russian aircrafts, stunning live street theatre, wake boarders and a canoe polo tournament thrilled the crowds during the three-day event, whilst a ‘World Music Stage’ at the Pier Head played authentic African, Indian and Arabic music and dance for the visiting masses.

-Having established a successful partnership with Smooth Radio in the previous year, Love Live Music returned as part of the free Music on the Waterfront festival, with a line up featuring artists including Katie Melua, Nell Bryden, Russell Watson, KT Tunstall and local band, The Christians.
+Having teamed up with Smooth Radio the previous year, ‘Love Live Music’ returned as part of the free ‘Music on the Waterfront’ festival, with a line up featuring artists Katie Melua, Nell Bryden, Russell Watson, KT Tunstall and local band, The Christians.

-On Sunday 9 June 2013, the festival culminated with Brouhaha International Carnival, Liverpool Arab Arts Festival and Sights and Sounds of India, bringing a splash of colour and music to the Albert Dock and Pier Head.
+On Sunday 9 June, the festival culminated with Brouhaha International Carnival, Liverpool Arab Arts Festival and Sights and Sounds of India, bringing a splash of colour and music to the Albert Dock and Pier Head.

-Liverpool International Music Festival 2013
+Liverpool International Music Festival

-At the Pier Head, well-known acts such as JLS, Little Mix, Union J and Stooshe had the waterfront bouncing, alongside a raft of Liverpool’s own talent, including Esco Williams and The Hummingbirds.
+At the Pier Head, well-known acts such as JLS, Little Mix, Union J and Stooshe had the waterfront bouncing, alongside Liverpool’s own talent, including Esco Williams and The Hummingbirds.
 In keeping with the spirit of Mathew Street Festival, a variety of cover acts also added to the Pier Head festivities, linking past with present.